carbon-language/carbon-lang/mlir/docs/SymbolsAndSymbolTables.md

   // externally; all uses are known to reside within parent regions. func @nested_function() attributes { sym_visibility = "nested" }

-  // This function cannot be accessed outside of 'public_module' func @private_function() attributes { sym_visibility = "private" }
+  // This function cannot be accessed outside of 'public_module'. func @private_function() attributes { sym_visibility = "private" }
 }

-// This function can only be accessed from within the top-level module func @private_function() attributes { sym_visibility = "private" }
+// This function can only be accessed from within the top-level module. func @private_function() attributes { sym_visibility = "private" }

-// This function may be referenced externally func @public_function()
+// This function may be referenced externally. func @public_function()

 "live.user"() {uses = [